matrix-org/matrix-spec-proposals/proposals/3969-size-limits.md

 The number of lines includes empty lines, except the empty trailing line if any.
 (eg. `"foo\n\nbar" counts as three lines; "foobar\n" as one).

+If more than one `m.room.size_limits` state events are present in a room, clients should consider the most restrictive value of each of the limits they set.

 ### Format of `m.room.size_limits`